rbontekoe/BAWJ/docs/src/chapter3.md

 An input triggers a process.
 Every action creates an output, which can be data, a product, or a service.

-The example I use in the course is the procedure `Invoicing`.
+The example I use in the course is the procedure `Invoicing.`

 ### The course example

 In 1998 we rewrote our procedures as a table.
 Every row represents an action.
-Next to the activities are the columns with roles involved with the work.
+Next to the activities are the columns with the roles involved with the work.
 We used the RASCI notation for the kind of task of a role:

 | Abbr | Meaning | Description |
 | :--- | :--- | :--- |